FAQs

 3.How many graduate student interns does this program accept?

-Answer: The Master of Science & Dietetic Internship (MS/DI) accepts 24-26 students.Applications are due in DICAS in early January for MSU Pre-select applicants and by February 15 for the national selection.
+Answer: The Master of Science & Dietetic Internship (MSDI) accepts 24-26 students.Applications are due in DICAS in late September for MSU Pre-select applicants and by February 9 for the national selection.
 Applicants must register online with D&D Digital to participate in national selection.
-Additionally, a $55 application fee is due by the application deadline to the MDI program.
-For successful applicants, the MDI requires a $1000 non-refundable deposit by early April to confirm your place in the cohort, and the MS Coordinator will communicate the next steps to complete your graduate school enrollment within a few days of acceptance.
-The first semester of graduate coursework will begin in the first session of the summer term in mid-May.
+Additionally, a $57 application fee is due by the application deadline to the MSDI program.
+For successful applicants, the MSDI requires a $1000 non-refundable deposit by March 21 to confirm your place in the cohort, and the MS Coordinator will communicate the next steps to complete your graduate school enrollment within a few days of acceptance.
+The first semester of graduate coursework will begin the following August.

 4. May I do the Master of Science & Dietetic Internship program part-time?